XimeraProject/ximeraFirstSteps/README.md

 Start Docker, accept the license and accpet recommendations.
 Once it asks you to sign in, just "Continue Without Signing In."
 You may choose to do the survey if you like.
 Once you finish this, you will see a "Engine running" at the bottom left hand corner of the screen.

-You will need a gpp key to deploy the server.

-CHECK Ximera Key server!!!

 ### The published course

 Once you've deployed the course, you can compare your output to ours: